 Many of the buyers were traveling at that time, so we worked on construction logistics while we were spread all across the globe!
 Mr. Junedi was finally able to find just the right sized drill bit (down to the exact millimeter) and make holes at just the right angle to suspend the weight of a wine bottle.
 The completed product is stunning.

 It’s amazing to think that each of these products began over 100 years ago with an Austrian artist, and came to life through a found book, and a gifted maker: Mr. Junedi.

-This story was written by Dalaiah: Ten Thousand Villages buyer for Cambodia, Vietnam, Indonesia, Laos and the Philippines.
+This story was written by Dalaiah: former Ten Thousand Villages buyer for Cambodia, Vietnam, Indonesia, Laos and the Philippines.